 Approach 3 (complex): Estimate new shares from issuance and repurchased shares

-For companies we expect will engage in significant buyback or share issuance activity, neither approaches are sufficient.
+For companies that we expect to engage in significant buyback or share issuance activity, neither of the approaches are sufficient.
 Imagine that Apple is expected to repurchase $20 billion worth of Apple stock annually over the foreseeable future.
 Certainly, this will have the effect of lowering the actual share count, but to estimate exactly how many shares can be repurchased with $20,000,000,000, we have to predict Apple’s share count over the forecast period.
 We can do this by using net income growth forecasts as a proxy for share price growth.
 A similar process is done for calculating new shares from additional stock issuances:

-Rollforward: Basic Shares Outstanding + # of new shares issued - # of shares repurchased = Basic shares Outstanding (EOP)
+Roll Forward: Basic Shares Outstanding + # of new shares issued – # of shares repurchased = Basic shares Outstanding (EOP)